reegodev/vue-screen/packages/docs/src/guide/upgrading.md

 ## Configuration
 v2 has brought a few breaking changes on the configuration.
-To see how to configure the libary please refer to the [configuration section](/vue-screen/guide/configuration/composition-api).<br>
+To see how to configure the library please refer to the [configuration section](/vue-screen/guide/configuration/composition-api).<br>
-Callbacks have been removed and there is no plan on adding them back at the moment.

 ## API